Erich Fromm

 So science in particular, and human learning in general, is more focused on analysis, separating things into parts, than synthesis, bringing them all together in Wholeness.
 This divisive approach to learning arises from a psychological sense of separation, a constricted sense of identity, which Fromm called alienation, from French aliéné ’mentally ill’.

-But how can we heal our split minds?
+But how can we heal our split souls?
 Well, in 1975 in his greatest masterpiece To Have or To Be?
-Fromm turned to the mystics, particularly Meister Eckhart and Shakyamuni Buddha, having focused on the works of Sigmund Freud and Karl Marx during the early years of his psychosocial studies.
+Fromm turned to the mystics, particularly Meister Eckhart and Shakyamuni Buddha, having focused on the works of Sigmund Freud and Karl Marx during the early years of his psychosocial studies, begun with his Ph.D. thesis at the age of 22, titled ‘Jewish Law, A Contribution to the Sociology of Diaspora-Judaism’.

 Specifically, he said that if we are to avoid psychological and economic catastrophe, we can do no better than be guided by the Buddha’s Four Noble Truths, which Fromm likened to the four-step medical practice: